DaddyWarbucks/feathers-fletching/docs/hooks.md

 -->

 ## Notes
 All feathers-fletching hooks are skippable by default.
-This means that each hook can be skipped by calling a service with the param `skipHooks` as an array of the names of the feathers-flecthing hooks that you want to skip.
+This means that each hook can be skipped by calling a service with the param `skipHooks` as an array of the names of the feathers-fletching hooks that you want to skip.
 See also the `skippable` utils function docs on how to make your own hooks, or other library hooks, skippable as well.
 ```js
 app.service('albums').find({ skipHooks: ['withResult'] });
 ```